tralph3/conner/README.md

 ---

 > [!WARNING]
-> Conner is currently alpha software.
-Nothing is set in stone, so the
+> I reserve the right to modify the API or the .conner file format
-> API or the .conner file format may change.
-As such, until I release
+> until I've gathered enough feedback from users to make sure it's
-> 1.0, I reserve the right to break configs.
+> fine to make it stable.
+Configs *may*, eventually, break.

 https://github.com/tralph3/conner/assets/41462117/1bef5907-db95-43a8-9061-f191e50614a6